delight-im/Knowledge/Life.md

  * "You work in the sales department of your own career.
 Sell your ability to solve problems." (duggan)
  * "Don't spend your precious time asking 'Why isn't the world a better place?'.
 It will only be time wasted.
 The question to ask is 'How can I make it better?'
 To that there is an answer."
 (Leo Buscaglia)
  * "Don't cry because it's over, smile because it happened."
 (Theodor "Dr. Seuss" Seuss Geisel)
+ * "The greater part of human activity is designed to make permanent those experiences and joys which are only lovable because they are changing."
+(Alan Watts)
+ * "The only way to make sense out of change is to plunge into it, move with it, and join the dance."
+(Alan Watts)
+ * "A person who thinks all the time has nothing to think about except thoughts.
+So he loses touch with reality, and lives in a world of illusion."
+(Alan Watts)
+ * "Existence, [Alan Watts] says, is fundamentally *playful*.
+It's less like a journey, and more like a piece of music or a dance.
+And the point of dancing isn't to arrive at a particular spot on the floor; the point of dancing is simply to dance."
+(Kevin Simler)
  * "I always thought of myself as a humanities person as a kid, but I liked electronics ... then I read something that one of my heroes, Edwin Land of Polaroid, said about the importance of people who could stand at the intersection of humanities and sciences, and I decided that's what I wanted to do."
 (Steve Jobs)
  * "Before cofounding GitHub I applied for an engineering job at Yahoo and didn't get it.
 Don't let other people discourage you."
 (Chris Wanstrath)
  * Survivorship bias, a type of selection bias, is the error of concentrating on subjects that "survived" some process or selection and thereby overlooking all the others due to their lack of visibility.